plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 And even if we don't know, glaring disproportionalities like these strike many as racist and unfair and socially unjust.
 If you just look at the numbers, the meaning is clear; you can see that it's wrong.
-Why waste time searching for explanations when we know numbers don't lie.

 How do we fix the wrong and stamp out the injustice?
 How do we paper over the nasty reverberations from society's past and renovate our world